shawnruan/recongize_helmet/README.md

    - minicpm-v performs well with English prompts, in some cases even outperforming gemma3 models
    - gemma3:12b performs consistently with Chinese prompts but is unstable with English prompts

-2. **Prompt Language**:
-   - All models generally perform better with Chinese prompts than English prompts
-   - minicpm-v achieves 100% precision in helmet detection with English prompts

 3. **Dataset Characteristics**:
    - Recognition performance on the helmet_sample dataset is generally better than on the lng_output dataset